 "My depression was initially diagnosed as "adjustment disorder with depressed mood".
 I wondered at the time if it was a ploy by the VA to avoid diagnosing a disorder that might cost the VA more to treat.
 The psychologist told me I had PTSD symptoms, but not enough to meet diagnostic criteria, as I was still functional.
 Given the stigma I had internalized against mental disorder at the time, I was only too happy to reassure myself that I didn't meet criteria for PTSD.
 Fast forward however many months, function declined, and I was diagnosed with both MDD and PTSD.
 I guess my latest struggle has been with how to integrate these diagnoses into my self-concept in a positive manner.
 Facebook happened to recommend Not Broken Radio, Brett Francis to me.
 Having listened to a handful of episodes now, I'm becoming more and more a fan.
 As the host, Brett Francis says in many episodes, "you're not broken and you don't need to be fixed."

 "As someone who deals with mental health issues, it is always comforting to me to know that I'm not the only one out there who struggles with these things.
 I try very hard to convey that message through my own advocacy works, so I can fully recognize and appreciate Not Broken radio for what it is.
 Not only does the show highlight these issues and how others fair with them, but it also presents professional information that helps me realize in those dark times that these are real, legitimate issues and I'm not simply "crazy."
-I am so honored to have been allowed to appear on the show."

 "I think it's very well done and it is well aligned with my values--it is both educational and supportive!"

-"I just wanted to share how your TV and radio show helped me not only understand what both of my children went, and continue to go through, but also that you helped me realize what I have gone through in my life.
+"I just wanted to share how Brett, her TV and radio show helped me not only understand what both of my children went, and continue to go through, but also that you helped me realize what I have gone through in my life.
 Your shows helped me open my eyes realizing that mental issues can happen to anyone.
 I have always considered myself one of the strongest people I know, and there has been issues that have brought me to my knees, and it would have been much easier dealing with that knowing then what I know now.
 Thanks for helping me open my eyes to mental issues, and increase my level awareness of both myself and others around me."

 "Not Broken Radio is a great way to hear stories about others who are dealing with mental health barriers.
 Not Broken Radio has helped in several different ways.
 It has taught me that I am not the only one who struggles with a mental health barrier.
 It has shown me that there are many different ways to help one cope with their Mental Health barrier and that what works for on person may not work for another.
 It may take several attempts for one to find what works for them but to never give up trying.
 I have also found that there are in fact places you can go if you have a mental health barrier.
 There may not be many but they are out there and Not Broken Radio has helped inform me of that.
 Not Broken Radio has helped me feel more comfortable with my Mental Health and to embrace it.
 Not Broken Radio is also a great way to talk about your own mental health while still keeping remaining anonymous.
 I have Mental Health Barriers And that makes me amazing."